Brisbane Grammar School: Moogerah Outdoor Education Centre

 Brisbane Grammar School's off-campus centre at Pepperina Hill, near Lake Moogerah, was opened in 1976 and is named the Moogerah Outdoor Education Centre (colloquially referred to as Moogerah).
 The school sends each form class from grades 8, 9 and 10 out to the campus to strengthen intra-class relationships and morale, as well as develop team-working and leadership skills.
 Year 11 outdoor education leaders also attend the camp to build the relationship between the senior, and younger students.
 The five-day programme includes such activities as rock-climbing, bushwalking, orienteering, canoeing, and a camp-out in the bush at the foot of a mountain.
 Year 5, 6 and 7 students also visit the campsite, but for a shorter duration – one, two and three days respectively.

-The centre is also used for various other school activities: Writer's Camps, Composers' Camps, Scientist-In-Residence Camps, sport training, ISCF Christian Camps, Astronomy & sky viewings and fieldwork in senior courses.
+The centre is also used for various other school activities: Writer's Camps, Composers' Camps, Scientist-In-Residence Camps, sport training, FFG (Faith Fellowship Group) Christian Camps, Astronomy & sky viewings and fieldwork in senior courses.
 The rowers utilise the camp's boatshed on the lake's edge for training.

 The Lilley Centre

-The most recent construction project of the school is a centre located on the College Road side of the main campus (named after Premier and Chairman of the Board of Trustees Sir Charles Lilley), and houses several classrooms equipped with learning technologies, a library, a lecture theatre (called 'The Forum') and a seniors' study room.
+The Lilley Centre is a centre located on the College Road side of the main campus (named after Premier and chairman of the Board of Trustees Sir Charles Lilley), and houses several classrooms equipped with learning technologies, a library, a lecture theatre (called 'The Forum') and a seniors' study room.
 The centre was officially opened on 26 February 2010 by former Premier of Queensland, Anna Bligh.

+STEAM precinct

+In 2024, the BGS STEAM precinct was officially opened.
+It combines the disciplines of Science, Technology, Engineering, Arts and Mathematics.
+It is located on the main campus, near the Indoor Sports Centre.

 Recent incidents

 Pedophile compensation controversy

 In 2003, the school was involved in controversy when it attempted to recover damages from its insurer following students' claims that they had been sexually abused by Kevin Lynch, school counsellor between the 1976 and 1988.

 Some 70 former students sued the school, alleging Lynch sexually abused them during counselling sessions.
 Rejecting out-of-court settlements, some of the victims claimed compensation in the Supreme Court of Queensland.
 Two former students had allegedly lodged complaints about Lynch's conduct with then headmaster of the school, Maxwell Howell, in the early 1980s and the issue was quietly investigated.
-However Grammar was unaware the details of the investigation had to be passed on to its insurer.
+However, Grammar was unaware the details of the investigation had to be passed on to its insurer.
 For failing to notify its insurer of the complaints made of Lynch, the school thus became liable for A$1.17 million in legal fees and compensation.

 Lynch was charged in January 1997 over the abuses perpetrated at both St Paul's School (where he was subsequently employed) and Brisbane Grammar.
 Lynch committed suicide on 23 January 1997, the day after being charged.